-By lowering interest rates on federally-subsidized Stafford loans, Congress can save college graduates thousands of dollars over the life of their loans.
-Under the proposed legislation, a student borrower starting a four-year program in the fall of 2007 could take out two loans at 6.12%, two loans at 5.44%, two loans at 4.76% and two loans at 4.08% over his or her college career.

-Assuming that the student borrowed the same amount for each semester, he or she would be able to consolidate these loans at a 5.1% interest rate.
+By lowering interest rates on federallysubsidized Stafford loans, Congress saved college graduates thousands of dollars over the life of their loans.
+Under the enacted legislation, a student borrower starting a four-year program in the fall of 2008 could take out two loans at 6.0%, two loans at 5.6%, two loans at 4.5% and two loans at 3.4% over his or her college career.
+Assuming that the student borrowed the same amount for each semester, he or she would be able to consolidate these loans at a 4.875% interest rate.
 (See the methodology for a detailed discussion.)

-Students would save thousands of dollars under the proposed interest rate cuts.
+Students will save thousands of dollars under the interest rate reductions.
 Specifically:

-- The average four-year college student starting school in 2007 with subsidized Stafford loans would save \$2,280 over the life of his or her loans under the proposed legislation. - When the interest rate cut is fully phased in, the average four-year college student starting school in 2011 with subsidized Stafford loans will save \$4,420 over the life of his or her loans.
+The average four-year college student starting school in 2008 with subsidized Stafford loans will save \$2,570 over the life of his or her loans.